JuliaString/Unicode_Entities.jl/README.md

 looking up a character or pair of characters and finding Unicode entity names that return it/them, and finding all of the Unicode name completions for a particular string, if any.

-Version 1.1.x has is based on Unicode version 13.0.0
+Version 1.1.x is based on Unicode version 13.0.0 Version 1.2.x is based on Unicode version 14.0.0